stevanna98/CoTra/README.md

 This skill was created for [Alexa][2] devices, leveraging the powerful framework of [Alexa Skill Kit][3].

 ## What software does it require ?
  - No software is required to run this.
 It is sufficient to upload the files on the [Alexa Developer Console][4] (ADC) after creating your own account.
+You can either, download the files in this repository or alternatively select the github repository link as template, when creating a new skill.
+    - **Remember** to add both Italian and English-US languages on the skill settings.
  - A **very important step**: you need to provide the permissions indicated in the paragraph down below for a proper use of the skill with all its functionalities.

+ ---

 ## Example scenario:
 By cloning this repository and uploading it on the [ADC][4] you will be able to launch the skill by saying:

 "_Alexa Launch CoTra Skill_".

+- if you decide to refer to this GitHub repo to upload the skill, **please remeber** to change the skill invocations name which is set by default to _"change me"_

+---

 ## Configuration of Permissions
 1. Provide permission on the ADC.